joshlong-attic/2025-09-03-javazone-bootiful-spring-ai-with-legend-james-ward/README.md

 - java.. scripts!

 ## dogs
+- no program would be complete without a hello world.
+BeanRegistrar used to register applicationRunner that prints hello world.
 - api version api for retreiving dogs v1 and v2
 - `beanregistrar`
 - virtual threads